Government of Virginia

 The government of Virginia combines the executive, legislative and judicial branches of authority in the Commonwealth of Virginia.
-The current governor of Virginia is Glenn Youngkin.
+The current governor of Virginia is Abigail Spanberger.
 The State Capitol building in Richmond was designed by Thomas Jefferson, and the cornerstone was laid by Governor Patrick Henry in 1785.
 Virginia currently functions under the 1971 Constitution of Virginia.
 It is Virginia's seventh constitution.
 Under the Constitution, the government is composed of three branches: the legislative, the executive and the judicial.

 Executive branch

 The statewide elected officials are governor, lieutenant governor, and attorney general.

-All three officers are separately elected four-year terms in years following presidential elections (1997, 2001, 2005, etc.) and take office in January of the following year.
+All three officers are separately elected four-year terms in years following presidential elections (2017, 2021, 2025, etc.) and take office in January of the following year.
 Virginia is one of only five states that elects its state officials in odd numbered years (the others are Kentucky, Louisiana, Mississippi, and New Jersey).
 The last gubernatorial election was in 2025, and the next will occur in 2029.

-The governor serves as chief executive officer of Virginia and as commander-in-chief of its militia.
+The governor is chief executive officer of Virginia and as commander-in-chief of its militia.
 The Constitution does not allow a governor to succeed himself in office (though a governor is allowed to serve multiple non-consecutive terms).
-The lieutenant governor, who is not elected on the same ticket as the governor, serves as president of the Senate of Virginia and is first in the line of succession to the governor.
+The lieutenant governor, who is not elected on the same ticket as the governor, is president of the Senate of Virginia and is first in the line of succession to the governor.
 The lieutenant governor is allowed to run for reelection.
 The attorney general is chief legal advisor to the governor and the General Assembly, chief lawyer of Virginia, and the head of the Department of Law.
 The attorney general is second in the line of succession to the governor.
 Whenever there is a vacancy in all three executive offices of governor, lieutenant governor, and attorney general, then the speaker of the Virginia House of Delegates becomes governor.

-Glenn Youngkin, a Republican, is the Governor.
-The Lieutenant Governor is Winsome Sears, a Republican, and is Virginia's first black female Lt.
-Governor, and Virginia's attorney general, Jason Miyares, is a Republican and the first Latino elected to statewide office.
+Abigail Spanberger, a Democrat, is the Governor.
+The Lieutenant Governor is Ghazala Hashmi, a Democrat, and is Virginia's first Asian-American and Muslim Lt.
+Governor, and Virginia's attorney general, Jay Jones, is a Democrat and the first African-American elected to the office.